-She has presented papers at the national conferences of the Society for Music Theory, given a keynote for Indiana University’s Special Symposium on Performance and Analysis; as well as invited papers and lecture-recitals at the Hong Kong Academy for the Performing Arts, Brăiloiu Institute of Ethnography and Folklore in Bucharest, University of Kansas, Texas Tech University, and other national and international venues.
+In 2023, Leong serves as Distinguished Visiting Professor and Dean’s Chair in Music at McGill University in Montréal, Canada.
+In fall 2022, she led a week-long series of workshops at the Sibelius Academy, Finland.
+She has presented on the plenary session of the Society for Music Theory, given a keynote for Indiana University’s Special Symposium on Performance and Analysis, and presented invited papers and lecture-recitals at the Hong Kong Academy for the Performing Arts, Brăiloiu Institute of Ethnography and Folklore in Bucharest, the Eastman School of Music, University of Kansas, Texas Tech University, and other national and international venues.

-Leong is also an active pianist and chamber musician, performing in recent years in the United States, Canada, England, Romania, and Hong Kong.
-Her repertoire ranges from Bach to premieres of current music; three recent concert programs are May Treacherous Marbles (written for her), Ravel Ma Mère l’Oye, Messiaen Visions de l’Amen (2008); Mozart Quintet for Piano and Winds in Eb, Schoenberg Sechs kleine Klavierstücke Op.19, Mozart Quartet for Piano and Strings in Eb (2006); and the complete Chopin Études Op.
+Leong is also an active pianist and chamber musician, performing in recent years in the United States, Canada, the Netherlands, England, Romania and Hong Kong.
+Her repertoire ranges from Bach to premieres of current music; three recent concert programs are May’s “Treacherous Marbles” (written for her), Ravel’s “Ma Mère l’Oye” and Messiaen’s “Visions de l’Amen” (2008); Mozart’s Quintet for Piano and Winds in E-flat, Schoenberg’s “Sechs kleine Klavierstücke,” Op.19 and Mozart’s Quartet for Piano and Strings in E-falt (2006); and the complete Chopin Études Op.
 25 (2014).
-In fall 2013 she premiered Morris’s Clear Sounds among Hills and Waters (dedicated to her) on a program that included Andriessen’s Hout and Shende’s Throw Down or Shut Up!
-She is a founding member of the quartet Throw Down or Shut Up! which presents new music in traditional and non-traditional formats (concert halls, jazz clubs, interactive concerts for children).
-Her principal teachers were David Burge, Douglas Humpherys, and Robin Harrison.
+In fall 2013, she premiered Morris’s “Clear Sounds among Hills and Waters” (dedicated to her) on a program that included Andriessen’s “Hout” and Shende’s “Throw Down or Shut Up!”
+She is a founding member of the quartet Throw Down or Shut Up! which presents new music in traditional and non-traditional formats (concert halls, jazz clubs, interactive concerts for children), and which issued its premiere recording.
+Leong’s principal teachers were David Burge, Douglas Humpherys and Robin Harrison.